 If you have a smart printer, it will reorder ink for you so you never have to order ink, and you never have to worry about running out.
-Amazon is opening its Dash reordering system to third parties, so manufacturers can add a little bit of conductive ink to their packaging and a consumer can reorder with very little friction.These tricks are called “reducing cognitive overhead” — setting up the environment to automate human choices.
+Alexa can automate your lights and temperature control.These tricks are called “reducing cognitive overhead” — setting up the environment to automate human choices.

 Our brains are already expert at this, and it’s a good thing.
 If we had to put extensive thought into every one of the hundreds of choices we make every day, our brains would literally get cooked by the amount of energy required.
 Instead, our brains are designed to slip into automated habit loops whenever possible.
 This leaves the higher thinking parts of the brain free for — well, higher thought.
 It also explains why it’s so easy for us to turn towards work when we drive out on the weekend, even if our actual goal is the farmers market.

 Cognitive load in the manufacturing environment has generally been overlooked in favor of concerns about repetitive motion, ergonomics, and more specifically physical aspects of the work environment.
 Workspace designers are beginning to rethink this.